 In order to keep customers and employees safe, always follow the latest CDC guidelines for restaurant reopening, as well as your state and local policies regarding seating capacity, indoor and outdoor dining, social distancing, and masks.
 This is especially important as health officials learn more about the virus and vaccine and change their guidelines.

 Since these regulations are a new normal for both diners and staff, make them easier for everyone to understand by posting signage about your safety policies.
 Place six-foot markers on the floor where customers will line up and include step-by-step handwashing instructions in restrooms.
 Update your table layout to make customers feel more comfortable while also accommodating the new social distancing protocols.

 Varying from state to state, the restaurant reopening process will unfold in several phases.
-Some states allow dine-in customers at reduced capacities.
-Some regulations include no parties of 10 people or more; restaurants might also be required to limit the number of patrons inside waiting areas.
+Some states allow dine-in customers at reduced capacities, while other regulations restrict parties to no more than 10 guests; restaurants might also be required to limit the number of patrons inside waiting areas.

 Placing hand sanitizer in high-traffic areas like doorways and individual tables is a smart move that many customers will appreciate.
 People will also take notice of other sanitary upgrades such as no-touch garbage cans in the kitchen and restrooms, toilets with automatic flushing, and automatic restroom doors.